MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings which are common between the versions of Internet Explorer.
 By default, the user settings which are common between the versions of Internet Explorer synchronize between computers.
 Use the policy setting to prevent the user settings of Internet Explorer from synchronization between computers.

 If you enable this policy setting, the user settings which are common between the versions of Internet Explorer continue to synchronize.